spitzlbergerj/CaravanPi/README.md

 For the display of all information the grandiose software [MagicMirror](https://magicmirror.builders/) is used.
 This software, which runs on modules, can be designed very flexibly and also comes with a number of existing modules that can usefully supplement the display in the caravan and motorhome.
 For the display of the sensor data own MMM modules ([MMM-Caravan](https://github.com/spitzlbergerj/MMM-Caravan)) were developed.

-## position determination and display for a caravan
+## Position determination and display for a caravan

 The horizontal position of the caravan is determined by the 3 axis accelerometer.
 This shows the respective acceleration due to gravity for the axes x, y and z in m/s².
 Knowing that the maximum acceleration displayed per axis is approx. 10.3 m/s², these values can be used to determine the position angle for the longitudinal and transverse axes of the caravan.

 Due to the dimensions of a medium to large caravan, the angles result in the respective corrections at the corners of the caravan, which are displayed there by means of RGB LEDs.
 In order to be able to perceive the displays inuitively, I have chosen the display color blue (= sky) for a too high position.
 A too low position of the corner is indicated as green (= meadow).
 A position close to the horizontal position is displayed as yellow (= attention as with traffic lights).
-The horizontal position is displayed as white.
+The horizontal position itself is displayed as white.

 Due to the construction with a GPIO Extender, only the 8 mixed colors from the basic colors of the RGB LEDs can be used, since the Extender does not support PWM.